How to Run an Effective Meeting and Get Work Done [10 Tips]

 The agenda tells the specific purpose for meeting with specific people for a specific outcome.

 Meeting participants should receive the agenda before the meeting begins.
-We recommend including it within the meeting invitation.
+We recommend including it in the meeting invitation.

 Want to automate your meeting agenda?
 Here's how.